GA4 Event Parameters: A Practical Guide

 This is a function of what type of event is being tracked.

 The 5 parameters above are collected with every event.
 As we get into recommended events and custom events (where we’re using Google Tag Manager), we get into significantly more parameters.
-For this to make sense, it’s worth taking a look at how this compares in GA4 vs. Universal Analytics.
+You can see the GA4 Event Parameter list below

 How Many Event Parameters Does GA4 Have?